Prapthi564/ai-in-a-day/00-getting-started-v2.md

 ## Architecture

 In this lab, you will use AI technologies to manage and analyze COVID-19 research papers.
 You'll apply Natural Language Processing and Machine Learning with Azure Automated ML to classify and group papers effectively.
 The workflow involves transforming natural language data for machine learning, ensuring high data quality, and using Azure AI Search for advanced document indexing and exploration.
-Additionally, you'll implement a conversational AI solution with Power Virtual Agents and Azure AI Services to enable intuitive navigation and retrieval of relevant research.
+Additionally, you'll also build a no-code Conversational AI using Microsoft Copilot Studio and Azure AI Services, enabling users to easily find relevant research through natural language interactions.

 ## Architecture Diagram